Tim Hutton

 James studied Archaeology and Anthropology at the University of Cambridge and Estate Management at Oxford Brookes University.
 He began working at Hutton and Rostron in 1986, specialising in electronic publishing, primarily for the construction industry.

-Prior to joining H+REI full time he undertook project specific historic research and assisted on specialist surveys of buildings ranging from Hampton Court Palace to Brighton Pavilion.
+Prior to joining H+REI full time he undertook project-specific historic research and assisted with specialist surveys of buildings ranging from Hampton Court Palace to Brighton Pavilion.

 Areas of Practice